Dreamlover (song): Live performances

 Carey performed "Dreamlover" on several telecasts in the United States and throughout Europe.
 She performed the song live on The Arsenio Hall Show with "Hero" as a two-piece set-list.
 Carey performed "Dreamlover" at British music program Top of the Pops, the Dutch program Platendaagse, and the Japanese program Music Fair.
 In a promotional effort for her seventh studio album Rainbow, Carey filmed a FOX special titled The Mariah Carey Homecoming Special, a mini-concert filmed at her old high school in Huntington, New York.
 It was aired on December 21, 1999.
 "Dreamlover" served as one of the opening numbers.
 The song was performed on June 1, 2003, at The Today Show as part of a three-song set alongside "Yours" and "Bringin' On the Heartbreak" as a promotion for Carey's 2002 album, Charmbracelet.

-Following the televised appearances, Carey performed the song live on several of her tours.
-In the Daydream World Tour she performed it in front of a backdrop showing footage from the song's video.
-On her Music Box Tour and Butterfly World Tour, the song served as the fifth song of the set-list.
-Carey performed alongside several female back-up dancers who mimicked her light dance routines.
-Carey used a similar presentation on the Rainbow World Tour.
-On Carey's Charmbracelet and The Adventures of Mimi tours, three male backup dancers were featured on stage, with the three female background vocalists behind them.
-On the latter tour, Carey's wore a black bikini, with a matching cape and Christian Louboutin pumps.
-She mixed the song with an instrumental remix of Mtume's song "Juicy Fruit."
-Following the release of her twelfth studio album, Memoirs of an Imperfect Angel (2009), Carey embarked on the Angels Advocate Tour.
-It was her first tour that did not regularly feature the song, as it was only performed on a few select dates.
-In addition, Carey sang the song as a part of her Las Vegas residency, #1 to Infinity, which chronicles the singer's 18 US Hot 100 number-one hits.
-For the performance, she donned a sequined white dress, and entered the stage in a pink convertible car.
-At the end of the performance, she stands atop a stage fan, while her skirt blows in the wind, as an homage to Marilyn Monroe.
-On Carey's Caution World Tour, "Dreamlover" served as the second song of the set-list.